Everyone keeps telling you to visit Dubai in the winter, but why?

-La Mer – this beachfront venue isn’t just for the hotter months, it is an ideal location for wandering and enjoying the street vibes, al fresco dining, experience Laguna WaterPark, Roxy Cinemas and totally Instagrammable beach huts!
+La Mer – this beachfront venue isn’t just for the hotter months, it is an ideal location for wandering and enjoying the street vibes, al fresco dining, experiencing Laguna WaterPark, Roxy Cinemas, and totally Instagrammable beach huts!

 Mushrif Park – unlike most of the city’s parks that are beautifully manicured, Mushrif Park has a more wilderness feel of native shrubland in amongst the native Ghaf trees.
 A popular weekend picnicking spot, and home to the treetop ropes course, Aventura, it’s hard to believe such greenery exists close to the city!

-Dubai Safari – new in winter 2020/21 the much-awaited full opening of the Dubai Safari park for animal adventures.
-In Al Warqa 5 area of the city, extensive renovation and development work now see the park housing over 3000 animals with educational, conservation and protection at the core of their mission.
+Dubai Safari Park – Finally re-opened in winter 2020-21 after extensive renovation and development work in the Al Warqa 5 areas of the city.
+The park plays host to over 3000 animals with educational, conservation, and protection at the core of their mission.

 The Walk & The Beach JBR – this iconic beachfront area of Dubai has something for everyone.
 City meets beach on the bustling waterfront walk.
 Enjoy cosmopolitan restaurants to ice cream stands and kids splash parks, camel rides along the beach and a huge range of water sports are on offer.

-Desert Safari’s and camping in Dubai in winter
+Desert safari’s, dune sports and camping in Dubai in winter

-With the cooler day temperatures too, winter is the bet time for a daytime Dubai desert safari.
-Operates have re-opened post Covid-19 with a strict range of safety measures in place to make them a fun and enjoyable experience for all.
+With the cooler day temperatures too, winter is the best time for a daytime Dubai desert safari.
+Operates have re-opened post-Covid-19 with a strict range of safety measures in place to make them a fun and enjoyable experience for all.